Asou8888/Azul/ass2_feedback.md

 - You could reconsider about the design of the Tile class.
 Since you have several subclasses of the Tile classes, you could consider if it is essential to have all as a subclass.

+## D2C

+**Overall mark: 3**

+Well down.
+You guys have made good use of Git and all statement have been submitted correctly.
+Most of the tasks have been finished except for the task 4.
+I could see you could break placement strings into tile placements, but you also need to display images of pieces, draw images of the game areas and translate piece positions to appropriate x and y positions in the window.
+About the overall design, I would say your initial design is pretty good, but you need to use it in the following weeks.
+Currently, your overall solution is still heavily based on String.
+Making use of your skeleton design could help you solve this assignment easier in the future.
+Also, it would be better if you could have some inline comments with your code so that people can easily follow your idea.
+One future note is you could check the difference between `==` and `.equals()`, and try to understand when we should use which one.